3 Amazing Examples of Blended Learning Boosting the Workforce

 Augmented reality (AR) or mixed reality (MR), is one technology that has emerged as a gamechanger during the COVID-19 pandemic.
 Using any mobile device with a camera, your employees can collaborate, troubleshoot and learn by manipulating virtual objects in their real environment.
 So, for example, a technician can learn how to service a large ATM machine remotely, taking a visual tour of the machine and following step-by-step instructions on how to operate or repair it from anywhere.
 You might already recognize the power behind a technology like this when used as part of blended learning.

 With blended learning, organizations are able to enhance their economies of scale to reduce costs while also improving learning outcomes.
 Here are three fascinating examples of how blended learning can be deployed across enterprises:

 Ernst & Young

-Ernst & Young, a multinational professional services firm, was an early mover in this arena and began adopting blended learning solutions as far back as 2000.
-Soon after implementation, the company was able to reduce its training expenditures by 35% without sacrificing the consistency and quality of the training.
-In fact, thanks to e-learning techniques, their training programs became far more scalable as they were able to condense 2,900 hours of classroom learning into 700 hours of web-based learning, 200 hours of distance learning and 500 hours of classroom instructions, cutting total training time by about half.
-This streamlining of the L&D process had far reaching consequences.
-The company was able to launch a global e-learning platform to engage its 100,000+ workforce, which lead to reduced costs and improved professional development.
+Ernst & Young, a multinational professional services firm, began adopting blended learning solutions as far back as 2000.
+Soon after implementation, the company was able to reduce its training expenditures by 35 percent without sacrificing the consistency and quality of the training.
+In fact, thanks to eLearning techniques, their training programs became far more scalable.
+They were able to condense 2,900 hours of classroom learning into 700 hours of web-based learning, 200 hours of distance learning and 500 hours of classroom instructions, cutting total training time by about half.
+This streamlining of the L&D process had far-reaching consequences.
+The company was able to launch a global eLearning platform to engage its 100,000+ workforce, which led to reduced costs and improved professional development.